IgorQueiroz23031988/House-Sales-Data-Anaysis-and-Insights/README.md

 4º - Recommend that the houses with prices inferior to the median value should be bought, and the condition is minimal 3.

-5º - Filter those houses, that should be bought, by size, number of floors, number of bedrooms, and number of bathrooms, in order to identify the level of recommendation of each house.
+5º - Filter those houses, that should be bought, by size, number of floors, number of bedrooms, and number of bathrooms, in order to identify the level of recommendation of each house.<br/><br/>

 * __Second part:__ When to sell the houses and for how much?